thatAkiraFox/home-server-homepage-react/README.md

     - `url`: URL where the user will be redirected upon clicking on the button.\
       Cannot be null or empty
     - `logo`: path or URL to the logo to use for the given app button

+### Using custom icons

+If you want to use local image files (good for loading speeds and to minimize network requests to external hosts) you can just place them in the exposed `/config` folder or create a new folder inside of it.

+From that moment, the file path will be `/config/path/to/image`.

 ## 💾 Installation / Deployment